Vysak-Sreenivasan/Sales-dashboard/README.md

 # Sales-dashboard
-Python project, created a Sales dashboard using Walmart Sales Data Set
+Python project, created a Sales dashboard from Walmart Sales Data Set using Python